Todd Leslie: Early life

 Over the course of the season, he won 5 games on the final shot according to John Hersey High School coach George Zigman.
 Although some critics questioned his prospects for defending Division I opponents, because of his shooting abilities, his mid-March potential college choices were Wake Forest, Michigan State, Northwestern, Evansville, Drake or Colorado.
 He got late interest from John Thompson of Georgetown who announced his intentions to send a scout to the April 15 city-suburban all-star game at Loyola University Chicago to see Leslie after they were unable to land Matt Painter.
 At that time his other options seemed to be Northwestern, Evansville, Pacific and SMU.
 Leslie, however, signed a National Letter of Intent on April 12 with Northwestern.

 Leslie was an Associated Press All-state selection.
 He was a Chicago area All-Academic team selection by the Chicago Sun-Times.
 He was the MVP of the 1989 Illinois Basketball Coaches Association Class AA All-Star Game with 20 points and 7 rebounds.
-Leslie finished 8th in the 1989 Illinois Mr. Basketball voting behind winner Deon Thomas and others, including Cuonzo Martin (6th).
-At #100 he was also the 8th highest rated Illinois basketball prospect in the national class of 1989.
+Leslie finished 8th in the 1989 Illinois Mr. Basketball voting behind winner Deon Thomas and others, including Cuonzo Martin (6th). at No. 100 he was also the 8th highest rated Illinois basketball prospect in the national class of 1989.
 He received honorable mention recognition for the USA Today All-USA High School Basketball Team.